sagar-viradiya/eazypermissions/README.md

 ```
 You can request permission from coroutine launched using any dispatcher(IO/Default/Main).

-Library exposes [`PermissionResult`](common/src/main/java/com/eazypermissions/common/model/PermissionResult.kt) as result of permission request which is nothing but simple sealed class.
+Library exposes [`PermissionResult`](common/src/main/java/com/eazypermissions/common/model/PermissionResult.kt) as result of permission request which is nothing but simple sealed class which wraps all possible outcomes.
 ```kotlin
 sealed class PermissionResult {
     class PermissionGranted(val requestId: Int) : PermissionResult()